 I’ve been staying with my parents for nearly twelve months.
 It’s been hard for all touched by this.
 I am a married woman staying with my parents.
 Enough said!

 It’s tough being 1,153 miles away from my beloved best friend and husband of eight years.
-Tommy fed me, bathed me, dressed me and combed my hair when I couldn’t myself.
+Tommy bathed me, dressed me and combed my hair when I couldn’t myself.
 As humans we are always looking for that constant to hang on to.
 It could be a person, faith, or a thing.
-Well, with multiple sclerosis that constant is change.
+Well, with multiple sclerosis that constant is always changing.
 I try to keep my game face on and to be ready for what’s waiting around the corner.
 For me this readiness insulates me from the uncertainty MS creates.
 It’s good for me to live and breathe in the present moment.
-I only think about the things I can do NOW, because I know without a doubt that things can be vastly different (worse or better) in a minute’s notice.
+I only think about the things I can do now, because I know without a doubt that things can be vastly different (worse or better) in a minutes’ notice.

-“Nicole when you got here you could barely feed yourself,” my daddy recently said.
+“Nicole, when you got here you could barely feed yourself”, my father reminded me.
 My mother has modified her home to the best of her ability.
 Still there are scratches all around the house from the power chair I have.
-I fell once and my head knocked a hole in the wall!
-I felt pretty bad about this… until my sister reminded me she had run my parents van into the side of the house!
+I fell once and my head knocked a hole in the wall.
+I felt pretty bad about this until my sister reminded me she had run my parents van into the side of the house!
 She’s always trying to top me!